 Once you create a meeting room, it exists until you delete it.
-The meeting room location is a unique URL, created by you, or assigned by the system when the meeting is created.
-When you click the URL, you enter the virtual meeting room.
+The meeting room location is a unique URL, created by you, or assigned by the system when the meeting was created.
+When you visit the URL and login, you enter the virtual meeting room.
 A meeting room can be reused as often as you like, and you can create multiple independent rooms.
-The meeting owner can choose who can access the meeting room open or closed between scheduled meetings.
-If a meeting room is open between meetings, attendees are free to enter the room at any time to view content.
+The meeting owner can choose who can access the meeting room, and what their role will be.

-To take part in a meeting you must have a Flash-enabled supported browser or the Adobe Connect application for desktop for Windows and Mac users.
+To participate in a meeting, you must have a modern browser, a browser that supports Adobe Flash, or the Adobe Connect application for desktop for Windows and Mac users.
 Your abilities in a meeting depend on your assigned role and permissions.
-You can also access an Adobe Connect session using a smartphone or a tablet.
+You can also access an Adobe Connect meeting room using a smartphone or a tablet.
 Download Adobe Connect applications and updates here.

 The creator of a meeting is designated as the host by default.
-The host can specify each attendee’s role, including selecting other attendees to be hosts for the meeting.
+The host can specify each attendee’s role, including selecting other attendees to be promoted to presenter or host during the meeting.
 Permissions for each role are as follows:

-Hosts can set up a meeting, invite guests, add content to the library, share content, and add or edit layouts in a meeting room.
-They can promote other participants to the role of meeting room host or presenter, or give enhanced permissions to a participant without promoting the participant.
-Hosts can start, stop, join, and leave audio conferences.
-They can also start and stop broadcasting audio into a meeting room.
+Hosts can set up a meeting, invite guests, add content to the library, screen share, and add or edit pods and layouts in a meeting room.
+They can admit guests, remove attendees, or give enhanced permissions to a participant.
+Hosts can start and stop audio conferences, and grant microphone or telephone rights.
+They can also start, pause, and stop recordings.
 Hosts are able to create and manage small group breakout rooms within a meeting.
 They can also perform all the tasks that a presenter or participant can.

-Presenters can share content already loaded into the meeting room from the library.
-They can share content from their computer.
-Shared content includes Adobe Presenter presentations (PPT or PPTX files), Flash application files (SWF files), images (JPEG files), Adobe PDF files, MP3 files, and FLV files.
-They can share their screen with all attendees, chat, and broadcast live audio and video.
-Presenters can mute audio broadcasts on their computers.
+Presenters can share content already loaded into the meeting room from the library or they can upload content directly from their computer.
+Shared content might include PowerPoint presentations (PPT or PPTX files), images (JPEG, PNG, and GIF files), Adobe PDF files, MP3 and MP4 files.
+They can also share their screen, chat, and broadcast live audio and video.

-Registered participants can view the content that the presenter is sharing, hear, and see the presenter’s audio and video broadcast, and use text chat.
+Registered and guest participants can view the content that the presenter or host is sharing, hear, and see audio and video being broadcast, raise their hand, and use text chat.
 Participants may be granted rights to share their cameras, microphones, and other advanced rights.

-The Meetings tab in Adobe Connect Central contains three panes for accessing meetings: Shared Meetings, User Meetings, and My Meetings.
-Each pane contains folders and files with meeting content and recordings.
-Users can create and manage content in the My Meetings pane that appears when they are logged in to Adobe Connect Central.
-You can determine access to content in the other panes by the meeting library permissions set for each user by the Adobe Connect Central administrator.
+The Meetings tab in Adobe Connect Central contains three folders of meeting rooms: Shared Meetings, User Meetings, and My Meetings.
+Each folder may contain folders and files with meeting content and recordings.
+Users can create and manage content in the My Meetings folder that appears when they are logged in to Adobe Connect Central.
+Access to content in the other folders is determined by permissions set for each user by your Adobe Connect administrator.